-I did too – I don’t remember my first experience of tea at home, but I remember it along with my childhood favourite dim-sum, barbeque pork buns.
+I don’t remember my first experience of tea at home, but I remember drinking it along with my childhood favourite dim-sum, barbeque pork buns.

-Yum Cha is a typical brunch for many Chinese living in the southern part of China.
-It is most popular in Hong Kong (where I come from) and now very popular in many parts of the world where there is a large Cantonese community.
+Yum Cha is a typical brunch for many Chinese living in the southern parts of China.
+It is most popular in Hong Kong, (where I come from) and now very popular in many parts of the world where there is a large Cantonese community.

-After you sit down, a pot of tea is automatically given to you to start the meal.
+After you sit down, a pot of tea is automatically given to you before you start the meal.
 Typically, unless you asked for something else, it is Jasmine Green tea.
 In Hong Kong it will be Puerh black tea.

-Then you will be greeted by trolleys after trolleys of small savoury and sweet items, such as buns, dumplings, fried pastries, and my other favourite, rice paper rolls are offered.
+Then you will be greeted by trolley after trolley of small savoury and sweet items, such as buns, dumplings, fried pastries, and my other favourite, rice paper rolls (cheong fun) are offered.

-It is like a buffet, except you don’t need to leave your table to fetch your food.
+It is like a buffet, except the food comes to you.

 Many people think Yum Cha is THE place to drink tea.
 After all, what else is better to wash down all those naughty spring rolls and deep fried bread besides tea?

-Yum Cha without tea will be kind of weird.
+Yum Cha without tea would be kind of weird.
 After all, Yum Cha means “drink tea”.

 However, this is where I have to tell you the truth.